talentdeficit/niceopt/README.md

 the tests in the module require eunit and that you compile with the macro test defined (pass the option {d, test} to the compiler). they are not even close to comprehensive

+this readme is really terrible, it's shameful i haven't fixed it yet

 bugfixes, improvements and feature requests welcomed